Perhaps you’ve even decided to take things further and launch a show. In that case, you’ll want the best podcast publishing tools.

 After you record and edit your episodes, your podcast needs somewhere to live.

 Enter Buzzsprout.
-It’s one of the easiest ways to host, distribute, share, and track your podcast.
-The platform streamlines features, favoring simplicity to get your episodes out into the world as quickly as possible.
+It’s one of the easiest ways to host, distribute, share, and track your podcast, and it offers a range of powerful podcast publishing tools.
+The platform streamlines features, favoring simplicity to get your episodes into the world as quickly as possible.

 Buzzsprout’s feeds are compatible with the top podcast directories in the world, helping you reach millions of potential listeners on Apple Podcasts, Spotify, and more.

-Once your podcast starts growing and you inch closer to 10,000 downloads, you can use the platform’s analytics dashboard to learn more about your listeners.
+Once your podcast starts growing and you get closer to 10,000 downloads, you can use the platform’s analytics dashboard to learn more about your listeners.

 Pros of Buzzsprout